GWC-DCMB/curriculum-notebooks/paper/paper.md

 Furthermore, Python is the most popular programming language according to the PYPL PopularitY of Programming Language Index [@noauthor_pypl_nodate].
-Therefore, we believe career exploration in data science using the Python programming language will optimally prepare our students for careers that provide financial stability.
+Therefore, we believe career exploration in data science using the Python programming language will optimally prepare our students for careers that provide financial stability and upward economic mobility.
 By leveraging the data science expertise of our Club facilitators, we created a specialized curriculum focused on computational data science in the Python programming language.